JuanseHurtadoF/PI-Poke/README.md

 DB_PASSWORD=yourPostgresPassword
 DB_HOST=localhost
 ```
-Then, type `npm install` on the terminal while located on both `api` and `client` folders to install all dependencies.
+Then, run the `npm install` command in the terminal while located on both `api` and `client` folders.

-Finally, type `npm start` on both folders.
+Finally, run `npm start` on both folders.
 To avoid bugs, make sure to deploy the API first.

+Sorry for all the extra steps.
+Published version coming soon!